CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Syntax

-Eight forms of this command are available based on the inventory component you want to view.
+Eight forms of this command are available based on the inventory component you'd like to view:

 ```
 netq [<hostname>] show inventory brief